kleitsog/kleitsog/README.md

 - Git & GitHub

 ### 💻 Operating Systems
-- Linux/Kali Linux
+- Linux / Kali Linux
 - Windows

 ---

 ## 🧪 Hands-On Practice
 - Continuous lab-based learning on **TryHackMe**
-- Analyzing network traffic and security events
+- Analyzing network traffic, logs, and security events
 - Practicing real-world attack & defense scenarios
-- Building practical skills beyond theory
+- Applying controlled offensive techniques to better understand attacks and strengthen defensive strategies

 ---

 ## 🚀 What I’m Currently Working On
-- Expanding knowledge of **SOC environments**
+- Expanding knowledge of **SOC and IT operational environments**
-- Improving **incident investigation & response** skills
+- Improving **incident investigation, troubleshooting, and response skills**
-- Learning **SIEM concepts & log correlation**
+- Learning **SIEM concepts, log correlation, and monitoring**
-- Strengthening **network security** expertise
+- Strengthening **networking, system security, and offensive security fundamentals**

 ---

 ## 🎯 Career Goals
-- 🔐 Start a career in **Cybersecurity**
+- 🔐 Start a career in **Cybersecurity or IT**
-- 🟦 Work as a **SOC Analyst / Incident Response Analyst**
+- 🟦 Work in **SOC, Incident Response, IT Support, NOC, or Network roles**
-- 📊 Grow as a cybersecurity professional
+- 📊 Grow as a well-rounded security professional with strong defensive foundations and exposure to offensive security
+- 🧭 Long-term interest in **penetration testing** and advanced cybersecurity roles
-- 🌍 Contribute to cybersecurity-focused projects
+- 🌍 Contribute to technology and security-focused projects

 ---